 Frequently Asked Questions

-The time depends on the cut and whether it’s fresh or frozen.
-Refer to the cooking times listed above for specific cuts.
+The time will vary depending upon the thickness of the cut and whether it’s fresh or frozen.
+Add time according to the above chart for other cuts.

-Yes, but ensure you balance your dog’s diet with other nutrients, including vegetables and grains, to meet their nutritional needs.
+Yes, but you’ll have to balance your dog’s diet with other nutrient sources, such as vegetables and grains, to meet its dietary needs.

-How Long to Boil Chicken Necks for Dogs?
+How Long Should You Boil Chicken Necks for Dogs?

 Is Boiled Chicken Good for Puppies?